dougeby/IntuneDocs/intune/web-app.md

 9. When you are done, on the **Add information** pane, select **Ok**.
 10. Then, from the **Add app** pane, select **Add**.

+> [!Note]
+> Web apps deployed to Android devices are displayed in the Intune Widget that the user needs to add to his/her homescreen to see the web apps.

 The app you have created is displayed in the apps list where you can assign it to the groups you choose.
 For help, see [How to assign apps to groups](apps-deploy.md).